OlofssonFredrik/VS-Code-Setup/README.md

-Python Extensions:

 Black (Python formatter)
 Pylance (Static type checking)
-HTML Extensions:

-Auto Close Tag
+Auto Close Tag (HTML)
-Auto Rename Tag
+Auto Rename Tag (HTML)
-General Extensions:

-Github Copilot
+Github Copilot (Requires Subscription)
 JSON
-Material Icon Theme
-Prettier (Code formatter)
+Material Icon Theme (Improved readability of files, must have) Prettier (Code formatter)
 Code Spell Checker
 Marp (Markdown presentation)
+GitLens (Git version history)
+Indent Rainbow (Indentation support)
 These extensions can make your development experience smoother and more productive.
 You can install these the same way as in Step 5.

-Optional Extensions:

-GitLens
-Indent Rainbow
-Kaleido Installation:

-For some projects, you might need the kaleido package.
-You can install it with the following command:

-Note: The issues with kaleido not appearing in the list of installed packages in a Jupyter environment but being available in the system's Python environment can be due to environment mismatch.
-Make sure you're using the same Python environment across all platforms.
+## Kaleido Installation - Writing images to directory

+To write images you might need the kaleido package.
+It has caused me issues with it being installed globally but not in my current directory, when I ran this command in the commmand prompt specifying the path it works.
+You can always run both at the root where you installed all python libraries and in your code to see which libraries are available at that level
+### pip list
-Kaleido: c:\Users\SEOLOFSSOF\AppData\Local\Programs\Python\Python311\python.exe -m pip install -U kaleido Problem not occuring on pip list in jupyter environment but at machine when doing pip install -U kaleido
+c:\Users\SEOLOFSSOF\AppData\Local\Programs\Python\Python311\python.exe -m pip install -U kaleido